Iris Investigate User Guide¶

 However, the search string ip.asn:"209242" instructs Iris Investigate to search only ASNs.

-A guided search for ASN209242, however, is written as:
+A guided search for ASN209242, however, uses this format:

 Supported operators: